temiriqo/massa/consensus/endorsements.md

 pub struct EndorsementContent {
     /// Public key of the endorser.
     pub sender_public_key: PublicKey,
-    /// slot of endorsed block (= parent in the same thread) (can be different that previous slot in the same thread) pub slot: Slot,
+    /// slot of endorsed block (= parent in the same thread) (can be different than the previous slot in the same thread) pub slot: Slot,
     /// endorsement index inside the block
     pub index: u32,